danielmorandini/bluff/README.md

   in dealer's shell

 *NB: If you want to run the nodes in a distributed system, use* `-name` *instead of* `-sname`.
+*NB: You cannot use this program in the same shell*

 * Start the game in the dealers shell `bluff_reg ! start.`
 * Now every played gets noticed when it is his turn and when he can play.